 There’s a reason why hybrid mattresses have gained popularity—in fact, there are a few!
 By combining innerspring and non-spring layers, hybrid mattresses deliver the best of both worlds, boosting each material’s advantages while minimizing their drawbacks.
 To learn how these differ, check out our comparison of a hybrid vs. innerspring mattress.

-Curious if a hybrid bed is the key to your best night yet?
+Curious if a hybrid bed is the best mattress for you and the key to your best night yet?
 Let’s break down the four main benefits of hybrid mattress beds.1

 #1 Balanced Comfort & Support

-A traditional innerspring mattress has that “bouncy” resiliency that many associate with high-caliber mattresses.
+A traditional innerspring mattress type has that “bouncy” resiliency that many associate with high-caliber mattresses.
 But over time, this firm mattress surface can take a toll on your body.
-On the other hand, all-foam mattresses have a cloud-like coziness, but they can reduce physical stability and trap heat if you’re a hot sleeper
+On the other hand, all-foam mattresses have a cloud-like coziness, but the foam layers can reduce physical stability and trap heat if you’re a hot sleeper.

 Enter hybrid mattresses.

-With a hybrid mattress, you don’t have to choose between comfort and support.
+With the best hybrid mattress, you don’t have to choose between comfort and support.
 To create a superior sleep experience, hybrid mattresses layer these materials to extract their benefits:2

-• Innerspring coils – Usually made of steel, innerspring coils provide durability, airflow, and bounce to a firm mattress.
-At Casper, we prefer encased coils for their durability and strength, like those found in our Original Hybrid mattress.
+- Innerspring coils – Usually made of steel, innerspring coils provide durability, airflow, and bounce to a firm mattress.
+At Casper, we prefer encased coils for their edge support, durability, and strength, like those found in our Dream Hybrid mattress.

-• Memory foam – Created in 1966, memory foam adds plush comfort.
+- Memory foam mattress – Created in 1966, memory foam adds plush comfort.
 The body-molding ability of a memory foam mattress particularly supports side sleeping, back sleeping, and pressure relief on the joints.

-• Latex – Either natural latex or man-made, latex cushions and molds to the body like foam.
-However, this material has more bounce and retains less heat.
+- Latex – Either natural latex or man-made, latex cushions and molds to the body like foam.
+However, this latex foam layer has more bounce and retains less heat.

 #2 Temperature Regulation & Airflow